aaradhyajajoo/Custom-Package-Registry/README.md

  ### Introduction
  ACME Corporation is continuing to expand its Node.js footprint.ACME Corporation would like your team at BSS to develop a custom registry for their npm modules.
 Our system will be accessible via a web browser interface that is compliant with the Americans with Disabilities Act (ADA)3.
 Our system will be accessible via a REST-ful API.
-For scalability reasons your system should be deployed on Google Cloud Platform (GCP)
+For scalability reasons our system is deployed on Google Cloud Platform (GCP) using Google App Engine.

 ### Baseline Requirements
 - Upload, update, rate, and download individual packages.